Bira/octopus-carnival/_drafts/dfrpg-adventurers-thief.md

 ## Skills

-A thief's melee weapon skill choices are the same as the swashbuckler's, though their skill level will be "only" 15 or 14 and they lack most melee support abilities.
+A thief's melee weapon skill choices are the same as the swashbuckler's plus Knife, though their skill level will be "only" 15 or 14 and they lack most melee support abilities.
 The most recommended option here seems to be "weapon and shield", instead of the swashbuckler's single blade.
 You're not a god of parrying, so having a shield or cloak in your off hand is a big help.

 You do get a _lot_ of mundane non-combat skills.
 All that sneaking and exploration stuff that's secondary and optional for everyone else is part of